kensanata/gridmapper/README.md

 The user interface comes with a help screen explaining all the details, and a link to a demo.

-Also note that it's totally free and gratis.
+Also note that it’s totally free and gratis.
 It costs nothing to use, and you can do with it what you want.
 Using the appropriate download link you can save your work to a local file – and the local file comes with all the code to keep working on it, off line!
 A bit like